Kalu Uche: International career

 Uche made his debut for Nigeria on 21 June 2003, in an African Nations Cup qualifier against Angola, scoring in the process.
 He represented the nation at the 2010 Africa Cup of Nations, going scoreless for the eventual third-placed team.

 After a solid club season, Uche was picked for that year's FIFA World Cup in South Africa.
 On 17 June, against Greece, he opened the score from a free kick, but the Super Eagles soon were reduced to ten men and lost 1–2.
 In the third and last game he also scored the opener, eventually earning Nigeria's only point in the competition in a 2–2 draw with South Korea.

 International goals

 Personal life

-Uche's younger brother, Ikechukwu Uche, is also a footballer.
+Uche's younger brother, Ikechukwu Uche, was also a footballer.
 Also a forward, he too spent most of his senior career in Spain (they are not related to two other players, Uche Okechukwu and Ikechukwu Kalu).
+He is married to Stephanie Oforka, former MBGN Universe, they have two children.